Karthi736/Smart-Temperature-Gas-Detection-System/README.md

 # 🔥 Smart-Temperature-Gas-Detection-System

-An Arduino UNO based smart safety system that detects gas leakage and abnormal temperature conditions using MQ gas sensor and DHT11 sensor.
-The system provides instant alerts using LED, buzzer, and LCD display.
+An Arduino UNO based smart safety system that detects gas leakage and abnormal temperature using MQ gas sensor and DHT11 sensor.
+The system provides real-time alerts using LED, buzzer, and LCD display.

 ---

 ## 🎯 Objective

-- Detect gas leakage using MQ sensor
+- Detect harmful gas leakage using MQ sensor
 - Monitor temperature and humidity using DHT11
-- Trigger alert system during dangerous conditions
+- Provide instant alert system using buzzer and LED
 - Display real-time values on LCD

 ---